HCi Factsheet – Access Gap Cover (AGC)

 22 April 2024

-Your medical team and HCi’s Access Gap Scheme could reduce your out-of-pocket costs
+Your medical team and HCi’s Access Gap Cover (AGC) Scheme could reduce your out-of-pocket costs

-Your doctor can improve the value of your private health insurance by participating in HCi’s Access Gap Cover (AGC) scheme, which will reduce or even eliminate out-of-pocket medical expenses (often referred to as a medical “gap”) associated with many specialist hospital admissions.
+Your doctor can improve the value of your private health insurance by participating in HCi’s Access Gap Cover (AGC) scheme.
+Doing so will reduce or even eliminate out-of-pocket medical expenses (often referred to as a medical “gap”) associated with many specialist hospital admissions.

-This gap is usually the difference between the fee charged by your doctor (including other doctors who may also be involved in your admission, such as an assistant surgeon or anaesthetist) and the amount covered jointly by Medicare and HCi.
+This gap is usually the difference between the fee charged by your doctor and the amount covered jointly by Medicare and HCi.
+It includes other doctors who may also be involved in your admission, such as an assistant surgeon or anaesthetist.

 Depending on your treatment, this gap can represent a significant out-of-pocket expense that you need to pay… and if you’re going to hospital, the last thing you want to worry about is medical bills.